fangq/mcx/README.txt

 A detailed list of updates is summarized below (key features marked with "*"):

-*2020-07-22*[f844fe8] add automated building script via travis-ci *2020-07-22*[cbf0225] add unit testing script *2020-07-09 [5b038a7] add winget manifest
+*2020-08-20 [e8e6b58] print an explicit messgae if error 30 is found *2020-08-19*[883f61b] restore windows progress bar support, disabled in @ae2d60e45 *2020-08-17 [c47de01] allow running testing script on machines without nvidia gpu *2020-08-16 [0c25958] add more tests for various mcx options *2020-08-16 [ff2f68f] add sphshell benchmark - see GPU MMC paper *2020-08-15 [2afab4a] test if media prop count is less than max label *2020-08-15 [2d71eb7] accept array as Domain.Media json input *2020-08-15*[433df1f] accept json modifier via --json for easy testing *2020-08-14 [09adbd0] support --bc or cfg.bc to set an entire bounding face as detector *2020-08-11*[e095dbb] speed up by 1.6x on 1080Ti by restoring source template for pencil beam only *2020-08-11 [a220cc2] autoblock size no less than 64, speed up on Turing GPU by doubling threads *2020-08-04 [71d4196] fix incorrect detpt column when savedetflag/issaveexit are both set *2020-08-04 [20c596a] retrieve energy tot and abs regardless of isnormalized *2020-08-03*[30e01a1] add standalone script to submit to mcx speed contest *2020-07-31 [d9a5953] avoid autoblock is 0 when driver fails, close #99 *2020-07-28 [daa9d56] fix inaccurate core count on Volta, Turing and Pascal *2020-07-25 [37793ae] fix -b 0 -B rrrrrr crash, thanks to @ShijieYan *2020-07-22*[f844fe8] add automated building script via travis-ci *2020-07-22*[cbf0225] add unit testing script *2020-07-09 [5b038a7] add winget manifest